dlittle1/Module_2-/intro_to_axios/notes.md

    - Axios is a promise based HTTP client.
    - This means it allows us to make HTTP requests, and the handling of those requests and the subsequent responses on the front end is handled with promises.

+# Delete Request
+   - The delete request is for removing an item that currently exists in the database.

+   - Delete requests will typically require the id or identifier of the specifix resource so that the db knows which item to remove.

+   - V School API documentation: https://coursework.vschool.io/v-schools-todo-api-documentation/